William Nylander Game Preview: Maple Leafs vs. Blue Jackets

 Nylander Season Stats Insights

-- Nylander has averaged 20:23 of ice time this season (with a plus-minus of +6).

-- In 13 of 30 games this year Nylander has scored a goal, including two games with multiple goals.

-- In 27 of 30 games this year, Nylander has recorded a point, and 12 of those games included multiple points.
+- In 25 of 32 games this year, Nylander has registered an assist, and in five of those matches recorded two or more.

-- Nylander has an assist in 23 of 30 games this season, with multiple assists on four occasions.

-- Nylander's odds on his points over/under carry an implied probability of 44.4% that he goes over.
+- The implied probability is 43.5% that Nylander hits the over on his points prop total based on the odds.

-- There is an implied probability of 60.6% of Nylander going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Nylander has an implied probability of 61.7% of going over his assist prop bet.

 Sign up for Underdog fantasy today.